-- 1. any speed tölt - 2. slow, steady and calm speed tölt return to walk and change rein - 3. slow to medium speed tölt, holding both reins in one hand clearly showing no rein contact with the horse's mouth
+- 1. any speed tölt - 2. slow, steady and calm speed tölt

+3. slow to medium speed tölt, holding both reins in one hand clearly showing no rein contact with the horse's mouth

 Each section may be shown only once, for one round.
 The marks for section 3 will be doubled.